AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Open the Analysis Workspace project that you want to share.

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Share public link]**.
-   If there are unsaved changes, you are prompted to save your project first.
+   If there are unsaved changes, you are prompted to save your project.

    <!-- Add screen shot of new modal -->